 Happens in Regular Show to The Warden of the Internet in "Go Viral".
 After all her prisoners are freed, she flies into a psychotic rage, tearing herself out of the wall and going on a rampage.

-He actually gets terrified when he realizes he's about to be hit with the Elements Of Harmony.
+Discord snaps when Fluttershy doesn't play along with his twisted mind games.
+He drops the Faux Affably Evil act and just brainwashes her with a huffy "Arrevederci!"
+Later, he actually gets terrified when he realizes he's about to be hit with the Elements of Harmony.
 His Faux Affably Evil act dissolves into fear as there's nothing he can do as the attack strikes him.
 Considering everything he'd done over the past two episodes has just effectively imploded right in front of him, this makes perfect sense.

-Hexidecimal: No!
+Hexadecimal: No!
 No!
 I must...I must stop it!
-Stop it all from going so very wrong! *Snaps fingers, undoes bug and walks off with a sly smile.*
+Stop it all from going so very wrong!
+(Snaps fingers, undoes bug and walks off with a sly smile)

 In Young Justice "Secrets", Harm's sociopathic villain act falls apart when he sees his sister Greta's ghost.
 The Sword of Beowulf rejects him when Greta removes the purity of his evil, and Artemis easily overpowers his clumsy attempts at close combat.
 He even drops the Third-Person Person speech.